How-to☁️ Cloud Storage

 We independently score every service with our Experience Index.
 We may earn a commission if you subscribe through links on this page — it never affects our scores or picks.

-If you're paying Apple around $3–$10 a month for iCloud storage and barely using it — or you just found a better alternative — this guide walks you through every step to get back to the free 5 GB tier without nuking your photos or documents.
+If you're paying Apple around $3–$10 a month for iCloud+ storage and barely using it — or you just found a better alternative — this guide walks you through every step to get back to the free 5 GB tier without nuking your photos or documents.
+(As of June 2026, the common paid tiers run about $2.99/month for 200 GB and $9.99/month for 2 TB.)

 On your iPhone or iPad, go to Settings → [Your Name] → iCloud → Manage Account Storage.
 On a Mac, open System Settings → [Your Name] → iCloud → Manage.